STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Method

-The first training phase focuses on properly decomposing an input image given a set of textual prompts.
-The framework is composed of two main parts: an object-centric decomposition and a language conditioning branch as shown in the top part of Fig.~\ref{fig:method_robot}.
+The first training phase focuses on decomposing an input image into robust semantic entities based on textual prompts.
+As shown in the left part of Figure~\ref{fig:method_robot}, this framework comprises an object-centric decomposition branch and a language conditioning branch.